klimentlo/CSE2110_procedural_programming/notes.md

-#CSE2110 Procedule Programming 1 Notes
+#CSE2110 Procedural Programming 1 Notes

 ## Procedures and Functions
 Subroutines contain two different categories: procedures a nd functions.
 Procedures are a series of steps, like following the steps of a recipe or a lab investigation.
 Functions, however, take some data as inputs (called _arguments_) and they __transform__ the arguments into new data.
 The new data can then be returned at the end of the function (or simply printed at the end of the function).
 The __main difference__ between procedures and functions is that functions have their own __inputs and outputs_.

 ## Ex.
-1 - Math Functionz
+1 - Math Functions
 Functions in programming are similar to functions in mathematics.
 There are processes where data is inputted ino the function and a new result exits function.
 Therefore, an individual function can be considered a sub-program within the program.
 It will have its own inputs, processing, and variables.

 f(x) = 4x + 5